-We have audited the Consolidated and Parent Company financial statements (the ''financial statements'') of Inditherm plc for the year ended 31 December 2010 which comprise the Consolidated Income Statement, the Consolidated and Parent Company Balance Sheets, the Consolidated and Parent Company Statement of Cash Flow, the Consolidated and Parent Company Statement of Changes in Equity and the related notes.
+We have audited the Consolidated and Company financial statements (the ''financial statements'') of Inditherm plc for the year ended 31 December 2012 which comprise the Consolidated Statement of Comprehensive Income, Consolidated and Company Balance Sheet, Consolidated and Company Statement of Changes in Shareholder Equity and Consolidated and Company Cash Flow Statement and related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent Company financial statements, as applied in accordance with the provisions of the Companies Act 2006.